nyergler/nyergler.github.io/content/posts/2003-11-26-ahh-the-holidays.md

 I’ve struggled quite a bit with figuring out just how my family fits into my life, and how to respect their beliefs even when I don’t agree with them.
 I think I strike a pretty good balance; when I have questions about how to act, I look at my siblings and married cousins and observe their behavior.
 And then I dial down the public affection and pet names a few notches and try that.

 I guess I should be thankful that my family hasn’t figured out unconditional love.
-If they had they’d be marching with [<span class="caps">PFLAG</span>][4] , handing out flyers and expecting me to do it with them.
+If they had they’d be marching with [PFLAG][4] , handing out flyers and expecting me to do it with them.
 And I don’t have that sort of time.
 As it stands, my holidays breaks suddenly have a lot more free time.
 I can take a [pottery class][5] .

  [1]: http://www.npr.org/programs/morning/index.html